johnwilkins/fccAddModule/README.md

 * -s `<sourceFileName>` OR --source `<sourceFileName>` OPTIONAL
 * -d `<moduleDestinationPath>` OR --destination `<moduleDestinationPath>` OPTIONAL

 The `-t` or `--type` option specifies the type of module.
-The options are `proc` for procedure, `con` for concept, and `ref` for reference.
+The options are `proc` for procedure, `con` for concept, `ref` for reference and `assembly` for an assembly.
 By default, the program uses `proc`.
 You may override the default with the `-t` or `--type` option on the command line, or set a new default in the `fccAddModule.conf` configuration file. _Procedure_ is the most common module type so `proc` is the default value.

 The component name should be the product name or a sub-component of the product.